tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 1. The peer endpoint, after successfully verifying the received `return_routability_check` message responds by echoing the cookie value in a `return_routability_check` message of type `path_response`.
-1. When the initiator receives and verifies the `return_routability_check` message contains the sent cookie, it updates the peer address binding.
+1. When the initiator receives the `return_routability_check` message and verifies that it contains the sent cookie, it updates the peer address binding.
-1. If T expires, or the address confirmation fails, the peer address binding is not updated.
+1. If T expires the peer address binding is not updated.

-After this point, any pending send operation is resumed to the bound peer address.

-{{path-challenge-reqs}} and {{path-response-reqs}} list the requirements for the initiator and responder roles, broken down per protocol phase.

 ## Enhanced {#enhanced}

-Note: This algorithm also takes the {{off-path}} scenario into account.

-The receiver that observes the peer's address or port update MUST stop sending any buffered application data (or limit the data sent to the unvalidated address to the anti-amplification limit) and initiate the return routability check that proceeds as follows:

 1. The receiver creates a `return_routability_check` message of type `path_challenge` and places the unpredictable cookie into the message.
 1. The message is sent to the previously valid address, which corresponds to the old path.
 Additionally, a timer T, see {{timer-choice}}, is started.
-1. The peer endpoint verifies the received `return_routability_check` message.
+1. If the path is still functional, the peer endpoint verifies the received `return_routability_check` message.
-   The action to be taken depends on the preference of the path through which the message was received:
+   The action to be taken depends on whether the path through which the message was received is the preferred one or not anymore:
    - If the path through which the message was received is preferred, a `return_routability_check` message of type `path_response` MUST be returned.
    - If the path through which the message was received is not preferred,